Christopher Morel Player Props: Cubs vs. Angels

 Christopher Morel At The Plate

-- Morel is hitting .256 with three doubles, nine home runs and seven walks.
+- Morel has three doubles, nine home runs and seven walks while hitting .256.

 - Morel has picked up a hit in 14 of 22 games this season, with multiple hits five times.

-- In 40.9% of his games this season, he has hit a long ball, and 10.6% of his trips to the plate.
+- He has hit a home run in nine games this year (40.9%), homering in 10.6% of his trips to the plate.

-- Morel has had an RBI in 10 games this season (45.5%), including four multi-RBI outings (18.2%).
-He has also driven in three or more of his team's runs in one contest.
+- Morel has driven home a run in 10 games this season (45.5%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.